 The town of Aberfeldy is a beautiful place on the banks of the River Tay.
 It has captured the affections of many, including J.K.
-Rowling (author of the Harry Potter books) who now lives nearby.
-We use Aberfeldy as a base for our fishing as it’s close to so much of the best spots to target trout and grayling, highland pike and of course salmon.
+Rowling (author of the Harry Potter books) who owns a country house nearby.
+We use Aberfeldy as a base for our fishing as it’s close to so many of the best spots to target trout and grayling, Highland pike and, of course, salmon.

-The upper Tay holds many delights, there are pools where the grayling spawn and gather in huge numbers, there are also riffles and fast runs that are ideal for nymphing.
+The upper Tay holds many delights.
+There are pools where the grayling spawn and gather in huge numbers, there are also riffles and fast runs that are ideal for nymphing for brown trout.
 Long glides where the dry fly can produce excellent sport and some necks and tails of pools and also areas of uniform depth where spiders fished in the elevator method will bring spotty rewards!

-Given the lovely weather I invited our photographer Reda along to take some shots of fly fishing for trout on the river and pike in a Highland Perthshire loch.
+Given the lovely weather I invited our photographer Reda along to take some shots of fly fishing for trout on the river, and for pike in a Highland Perthshire loch.

 After a bit of practise Joe, our friend and beginner fly angler, quickly found his feet with this method and through the morning caught a few nice trout.

 In the early afternoon there was a hatch of upwings.
 Specifically the yellow may (Heptagena sulphurea) and medium olive (Baetis vermus) and what looked like – though I couldn’t get close enough to be sure – some summer mayfly (Ameletus inopinatus).
 So time for the dry fly!